-- Boot any backup of a Windows system as a guest VM on a Hyper-V host when using Windows Server 2012 R2.
+- Boot any backup of a Windows system as a guest VM on a Hyper-V host when using Windows 10 Enterprise, Windows 10 Pro, Windows Server 2019, Windows Server 2016, and Windows Server 2012 R2.

 - Boot any backup of a Windows or Linux system as a guest VM directly on an ESXi host when using a VMware vSphere cluster (see requirements below).

 In the award-winning SPX, VirtualBoot leverages Oracle VirtualBox, Microsoft Hyper-V, or VMware vSphere to boot a backup image into a VM.